-The strange-looking metal structure on the right is a new weather tower which is supposed to light up in different colors depending on the weather forecast is.
+The strange-looking metal structure on the right was a weather tower which was supposed to light up in different colors depending on the weather forecast.

 Aachen does not have any tram lines, but they do have an extensive system of local and regional bus lines with frequent service.

 As in most parts of Germany, it is possible to use the same ticket on the bus and on local trains in the region.